centreon/centreon-documentation/cloud/getting-started/concepts.md

 You can also use custom views to create dashboards.

-If a problem occurs (not-OK/not-UP status), [contacts/users](../users/users.md) will be able to receive [notifications](../alerts-notifications/notif-configuration.md), within set time periods.
+If an alert occurs (not-OK/not-UP status), [contacts/users](../users/users.md) will be able to receive [notifications](../alerts-notifications/notif-configuration.md), within set time periods.

 ## What features can I use to help me monitor hosts?